paper-trail-gem/paper_trail/README.md

 * Does not store updates which only change attributes you are ignoring.
 * Allows you to get at every version, including the original, even once destroyed.
 * Allows you to get at every version even if the schema has since changed.
+* Allows you to get at the version as of a particular time.
 * Automatically records who was responsible if your controller has a `current_user` method.
 * Allows you to set who is responsible at model-level (useful for migrations).
 * Allows you to store arbitrary metadata with each version (useful for filtering versions).